utiasASRL/vtr3/README.md

     ```bibtex
       @article{burnett_radar22,
       author = {Burnett, Keenan and Wu, Yuchen and Yoon, David J., Schoellig, Angela P. and Barfoot, Timothy D.},
-      title = {Should Radar Replace Lidar in All-Weather Mapping and Localization?},
+      title = {Are We Ready for Radar to Replace Lidar in All-Weather Mapping and Localization?},
       journal={arXiv preprint arXiv:2203.10174},
       year={2022}
     }